 Randall Park is hot like a burned-out high school shop teacher who's nice even when he's hungover.

-Randall Park is camp counselor hot.
-Randall Park is take-home-to-parents hot.
+Randall Park is camp-counselor-hot.
+Randall Park is take-home-to-parents-hot.
 Or, as Buzzfeed News described, Park has "crinkly-eyed dad allure."
 Thanks to American media's "Asian wave" in the late 2010s (particularly the Korean Wave—or hallyu) across music, film, and television), some of today's most recognizable leading men now include the likes of Randall Park, Daniel Dae Kim, and Steven Yeun.
 But historically, Asian men have been erased, emasculated, or outright mocked in mainstream American media as the "least desirable" type of men.

-The trajectory of Park's career, from his early struggles to his recent surge of success, is a reflection of the shifting attitudes towards Asian men.
+The trajectory of Park's career, from his early struggles to his recent surge of success, is a reflection of the shifting attitudes toward Asian men.
 In an interview with Buzzfeed News, Park was described as having "an instantly recognizable face.
 That's both because his face is handsome in that classic movie actor way, but also because he's been in like, everything…" Best known as the well-meaning father in Fresh Off the Boat, Park was beloved in his role as the charming chump Marcus Kim, the HVAC technician and aspiring rapper who woos Ali Wong's character in Always Be My Maybe.
 The rom-com is a triumph in Asian-American representation precisely because it doesn't tokenize Asian ethnicity.
 Wong told Vulture, "What happens when you populate a movie with a lot of Asian-American people is that they get to be people.
 They don't have to be the Asian person in the movie."

-But the recent rise of Asian men in media begs the questions of how and why they've been excluded from traditional "western" standards of Hollywood attractiveness in the first place.
+But the recent rise of Asian men in media begs the question of how and why they've been excluded from traditional "western" standards of Hollywood attractiveness in the first place.
 Before Crazy Rich Asians spotlighted Malaysian-British actor Henry Golding and showed America that "Asian men are hot," Asian characters were stereotypically "unattractive, asexual, always the sidekick."
 In fact, as of 2016, only 1% of Hollywood's leading roles went to Asian actors.

 Park experienced firsthand the kind of typecasting and limiting stereotypes about Asian men propagated by the media.
 He's worked as a writer and actor in Hollywood since 2003.
 Early in his career, Vulture detailed, "Park was confronted with the moral dilemma actors of color have often faced: Do you refuse the compromising role, or do you take it and live to eat another day?
 He has his regrets.
 The first pilot he ever got was a Fox sitcom called Lucky Us in 2004, in which he played the evil neighbor, a gay Mr. Yunioshi caricature named Jimmy."